devopsgghhf/web_development/README.md

 welcome to vishwa github profile

-I create a html css JavaScript project fir beginners
+I create a html css JavaScript project for beginners